 The textbook is College Physics, second edition, by Urone, Hinrichs, Dirks, and Sharma, published by OpenStax (Rice University), and available to download for free at http://cnx.org.
 A solution manual and other student resources are available at https://openstax.org/details/college-physics.

 The textbook is a good source of homework problems; solve a good variety of them.
 If you prefer to check your answers immediately, you may make use of Brock's WeBWorK system, which can be accessed at WeBWorK.
 Most of the textbook problems have been loaded there for you.
-Scroll down the displayed list of courses, click on the course that you are enrolled in (either PHYS1P21D02SP2017 or PHYS1P91D02SP2017) and log on using your Brock username and password.
+Scroll down the displayed list of courses, click on the course that you are enrolled in (either PHYS1P22D03FW2018 or PHYS1P92D03FW2018) and log in using your Brock username and password.
 Homework does not count for credit, but it is important that you do lots of it.

 Experience shows that coming to each lecture well-prepared accelerates your learning tremendously.
-Coming to class well-prepared allows us to make lectures much more interactive, which will also accelerate your learning, and we do this with the help of REEF software.
-If you don't already have access to REEF (from a physics course you took recently), you can have a free trial and then purchase access by clicking here: REEF.
+Coming to class well-prepared allows us to make lectures much more interactive, which will also accelerate your learning.

 Doing homework regularly, and in the right way, is essential for understanding physics.
 Daily work is our mantra.
 For more information on how to do homework effectively, and why it's important, see ***.

 Some students do their homework dishonestly, by simply "googling" the answers.
 Typically they end up with very high homework scores (in courses where homework is graded), but end up failing the final exam, and therefore they fail the course.
 There are no shortcuts, and no magic formulas for success.
 It's very simple: Daily, consistent, honest work leads you to success.